 Want to learn more from Lorenzo?

-Register now for this April 28th webinar, sponsored by Interface: How to Specify Kitchen and Bath Surfacing
+Watch this webinar on-demand, sponsored by Interface: How to Specify Kitchen and Bath Surfacing

 As it pertains to the kitchen, you’re seeing a lot of touchless faucets.
 I think that now, especially around the pandemic, people will be more sensitive to obviously contact and cleanliness in their households.